foscraft/asyncronous-books-python3/README.md

+### `Introduction`

+Asynchronous programming is a programming paradigm that allows you to write code that can perform multiple tasks concurrently without waiting for each task to complete before moving on to the next one.
+In asynchronous programming, tasks are executed independently, and the program can switch between tasks as needed.
+This is particularly useful for tasks that involve waiting for external resources like I/O operations, network requests, or user input, as it allows the program to continue running other tasks while waiting for these operations to complete.

+Key concepts and characteristics of asynchronous programming include:

+1. **Coroutines**: In asynchronous programming, tasks are often defined as coroutines, which are special types of functions that can be paused and resumed.
+Coroutines are typically defined using keywords like `async` or `async def` (in Python) to indicate that they are asynchronous.

+2. **Event Loop**: An event loop is at the core of asynchronous programming.
+It manages the execution of tasks and determines when to pause and resume them.
+The event loop continuously checks the status of tasks and handles events, ensuring that tasks progress as needed.

+3. **Non-Blocking Operations**: Asynchronous code is designed to be non-blocking, which means that a task doesn't wait for an operation to complete.
+Instead, it yields control back to the event loop when it encounters an operation that would block, allowing the event loop to run other tasks.

+4. **`await` and `async` Keywords**: The `await` keyword is used within coroutines to indicate points where the program should pause and wait for the result of another asynchronous operation.
+The `async` keyword is used to define functions or methods as coroutines.

+5. **Concurrency**: Asynchronous programming enables concurrency, allowing multiple tasks to run concurrently without the need for multiple threads or processes.
+This can lead to efficient resource utilization and improved performance, especially for I/O-bound or network-bound operations.

+6. **Callback Mechanisms**: In some asynchronous systems, callback functions are used to specify what should happen when a particular operation completes.
+Callbacks are executed when events, such as I/O completion or user input, occur.

+7. **Event-Driven Programming**: Asynchronous programming is often closely associated with event-driven programming, where the flow of the program is determined by events and event handlers.

+8. **Promises/Futures**: Some languages and libraries provide constructs like promises or futures, which allow you to work with asynchronous operations more explicitly, handling success and failure cases.

+Asynchronous programming is commonly used in scenarios where programs need to handle multiple tasks concurrently, such as web servers, desktop applications with responsive user interfaces, and networking applications.
+It helps ensure that the program remains responsive even when performing tasks that might take time, enhancing overall system efficiency and user experience.
+Popular frameworks and libraries, like Python's `asyncio`, JavaScript's Node.js, and .NET's asynchronous programming features, provide tools for writing asynchronous code effectively.

+### `python3`

 `asyncio` is a Python library that provides support for asynchronous programming using coroutines, tasks, and event loops.
 Below, I'll explain some of the key methods and functions provided by `asyncio` along with examples:

 1. **Creating and Running an Event Loop**: